pbeens/ICS-Computer-Studies/Python/Lessons/Python-Objects.md

 - We will deconstruct a business case where objects will have to be created in our program

 *<a href="https://www.beens.org/learning-goals-checklist/" target="_blank">Learning Goals Checklist</a>*

+## Course Expectations

+### ICS4U

+- A1.5 describe and use one-dimensional arrays of compound data types (e.g., objects, structures, records) in a computer program.
+- C1.1 decompose a problem into modules, classes, or abstract data types (e.g., stack, queue, dictionary) using an object-oriented design methodology (e.g., CRC [Class Responsibility Collaborator] or UML [Unified Modeling Language]);

 ## Assignment